Check Transmission Wiring Harness Connector – 2019-2023 Mercedes-Benz CLS-Class, E-Class, & GT-Class

 Issue

-Mercedes-Benz AG (MBAG), the manufacturer of Mercedes-Benz vehicles, has determined that on certain E-Class (213 platform), E-Class Coupe/Cabriolet (238 platform), CLS (257 platform) and AMG GT 4-door (290 platform) 4Matic vehicles, the transmission wiring harness might not be routed according to specifications.
+Mercedes-BenzeBay logo AG (MBAG), the manufacturer of Mercedes-BenzeBay logo vehicles, has determined that on certain E-Class (213 platform), E-Class Coupe/Cabriolet (238 platform), CLS (257 platform) and AMG GT 4-door (290 platform) 4Matic vehicles, the transmission wiring harness might not be routed according to specifications.
 Tension on the transmission wiring harness could lead to wire insulation pulling back from the electrical connector and as a result, water could enter the connector.
 Water ingress could lead to a short circuit and/or thermal overload if the vehicle’s ignition is off for longer periods of time.
 As a result, the risk of fire cannot be ruled out.
 Before the issue occurs, the driver may be alerted to the condition by illumination of the yellow battery (electrical charge) indicator lamp and/or the “4Matic malfunction” warning message in the instrument cluster.

 What We’re Doing